percona/pmm-doc/docs/install-pmm/install-pmm-server/helm.md

-# nstall PMM server with Helm on the Kubernetes clusters
+# Install PMM server with Helm on the Kubernetes clusters

 !!! caution alert alert-warning "Caution"
     PMM on Kubernetes with Helm is currently in [technical preview](../../details/glossary.md#technical-preview) and is subject to change.